Chapter 7: Nucleophilic Substitution Reactions

 Figure 7.3a Examples of good leaving groups: Conjugate bases of strong organic acids

 Strong bases such as OH, RO, NH2, and R– are therefore very poor leaving groups and cannot go with nucleophilic substitution reactions.
-For OH– or RO, however, upon protonation they can be converted to neutral H2O or ROH molecules, which are leaving groups suitable to substitution.
+For OH– or RO, however, upon protonation they can be converted to neutral H2O or ROH molecules, which are leaving groups suitable for substitution.
 This topic will be covered in section 7.6.

 Note: with the scope of leaving group expanded, the substitution reaction is not only limited to alkyl halide.
 Any compounds with a good leaving group can undergo nucleophilic substitution.